ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 ```

 {{% notice Note %}}
 `ColorAttachment` is the only mandatory field.
-Also make sure you have specified `renderPassColorAttachment.depthSlice`.
-It is recommended to go through the ColorAttachment [members](https://gpuweb.github.io/gpuweb/#color-attachments)
+Make sure you have specified `renderPassColorAttachment.depthSlice`.

+It is recommended to go through the ColorAttachment [members](https://gpuweb.github.io/gpuweb/#color-attachments).
 {{% /notice %}}

-Now we can invoke the following APIs to draw our 3D object:
+You can invoke the following APIs to draw 3D object:

 * `renderPass.setPipeline(...);`
 * `renderPass.setVertexBuffer(...)`
 * `renderPass.setBindGroup(...)`
 * `renderPass.draw(...)`

-To finish encoding the sequence of commands and issue them to the GPU, few more API calls are needed:
+To finish encoding the sequence of commands and issue them to the GPU, a few more API calls are needed:

 * End render pass `renderPass.end()`
 * Finish the command